Alireza29675/tooti/readme.md

 ## Todos

+### Tracker

+- [x] Opens an under track browser ✔️
+- [x] Makes bundled modules out of script tags ✔️
+- [x] Injects behavior tracker module to the pages while navigating the web ✔️
+- [x] Stores all events into local database ✔️

 ### Automator

-- [x] Automate clicks ✔️
+- [x] Can automate clicks ✔️
-- [x] Automate typing in text inputs ✔️
+- [x] Can automate typing text in inputs ✔️
-- [x] Automate pressing enter, tab and escape ✔️
+- [x] Can automate pressing enter, tab and escape ✔️
-- [ ] Automate navigations
+- [ ] Can automate navigations
-- [ ] Add delays between tasks
+- [ ] Realistic delays between actions
-- [ ] Show suitable errors if selectors have changed
+- [ ] Show suitable errors if selectors have been changed

 ### Interface